 Amla contains powerful antioxidants, vitamin C, iron, calcium, making it a nutritional superfood in its own right -- and that's before you talk about its incredible health benefits.

-Whether you're improving your heart health, looking for a little weight loss before the fall, or preparing your immune system for the fall flu season, you might want to think about amla powder...
+Whether you're improving your heart health, looking for a little weight loss before the fall, improve thyroid function, protect your liver, preparing your immune system for the fall flu season, you might want to think about amla powder...